Click here for an overview of the Coordinators of the departments.

 3 years

-Applications for admission and enrollment can be submitted at any time.
-Please refer to the information on admission and enrollment and our dates and deadlines.
+You can apply for admission and enrollment at any time.
+Please refer to the information on admission and enrollment as well as our schedule of dates and deadlines.

 If you have any questions, please contact Linda Rustemeier (linda.rustemeier@pknrw.de).

-The focus is on data collection and processing, modeling and simulation, analysis and optimization as well as method evaluation and archiving of large, inhomogeneous data sets.
-Innovative technologies are applied in interdisciplinary approaches in order to create high-quality and efficient solutions at the interface between computer science, natural sciences, engineering, humanities and social sciences, as well as industry.
+The program focuses on data collection and preprocessing, modeling and simulation, analysis and optimization, as well as the evaluation of methods and the archiving of large, heterogeneous datasets.
+Innovative technologies are applied in interdisciplinary approaches to develop high-quality, efficient solutions at the interface of computer science, natural sciences, engineering, humanities, social sciences, and industry.
 This requires methods from the fields of artificial intelligence and data science.

-Doctoral students with a degree in computer science and related disciplines, in particular information science, mathematics, physics, mechanical engineering, industrial engineering, statistics, automation and electrical engineering, as well as geosciences and life sciences.
+Doctoral candidates with a degree in computer science or related disciplines, particularly information science, mathematics, physics, mechanical engineering, industrial engineering, statistics, automation and electrical engineering, as well as geosciences and life sciences.

 Dr.-Ing.